Darryl knew something was wrong when

 for an explanation about Matt’s non-appearance.
 More problems

 in town.
-A tanker crashed off Ruataniwha Street, and they’d called
+A tanker crashed off Ruataniwha Street, and they’d

-in this town.
+want them in this town.
 People’ll get sick.”

 Nothing about a road closure.
 Maybe